Category Archives: Naturesque

 When one considers the facts, it appears undeniable that the human capacity to earn affects the human capacity to yearn.
 Purchasing power renders us prey to the sales pitch.
 And sales pitches befuddle the soul’s longing.
 Animals have no purchasing power.
 They cannot easily be manipulated into yearning for things that are not aligned with their essence.
 This is why advertisers leave them alone.
 Animals are not susceptible to billboards, Google ads or product placement.
 In their world, Twitter is three or more birds on a wire.
 An influencer is anyone to whom you might be love-interest, or lunch.
 Animals do not have to untangle their aspirations from trendiness and the shimmering maze of mass marketing.
 They excel at following Mary Oliver’s counsel, “You only have to let the soft animal of your body love what it loves.”
 For humans however, with our ticker tape, telemarketers, hyperlinks and one-click orders, it can be challenging to locate the wild and tender being who lives deep within our bones.
 The one who is penniless, barefoot and rapturous.
 The tangle-haired vagabond who never stops singing.

 The trick then, is to train your senses like an animal’s.
 To become increasingly aware of, and responsive to all the unearned pleasures lying in great swaths around you.
 The quid for which there is no quo.
 Like amethyst sunsets, alabaster moons, and Amaryllis Belladonna… Are you unacquainted with the latter?
 Let me introduce you.
 But first, “What’s in a name?”
 Shakespeare asked.
 And no one answered.
 Reader, just because he was a bard it does not mean all his questions were rhetorical.
+Or all his conclusions sound.
 What’s in a name?
 A great deal of poetry if you’re lucky.
 Because in days of yore (ie before we lost the intuitive genius of imagination, and started churning out prosaic epithets like modem, credit card, and chairman,) we had a gift for summoning up the spirit of a thing through its christening.
 Names were cast like spells through the air, and the world’s entities were instantly vivified, summoned into brightened states of being by precise vibrations.
 Call a rose a skunk cabbage, and it will, almost certainly, die a little inside.

 Amaryllis flowers are well-named.
 Derived from the Greek, the word means to sparkle.
 Like many things Greek, it can be traced back to a beautiful nymph.
 Beautiful Greek nymphs fall neatly into two categories — the be-sought, and the besotted.
 Amaryllis was besotted– with a disinterested shepherd.
 She turns, as the spurned in Greek legends often do, to the Oracle of Delphi– that dispenser of non-linear advice, who excels at keeping things interesting.
 Oracular wisdom suggests Amaryllis adopt a 30-day regimen of piercing her heart with a golden arrow while standing at the cottage door of her crush.
 She complies, and on the final day of this rather risky business, the crimson drops of blood splattered on the ground are transformed into ruby red flowers.
 The theatrical alchemy of it all melts the shepherd’s indifference.
 As he embraces his self-harming sweetie, Amaryllis’s pincushion heart happily heals on the spot, and the slender-throated, newly sprung flowers become her namesake.
 Not all Amaryllis flowers are blood red however.